-Awesome Music: Basically the whole Soundtrack, which was composed by Akira Miyagawa, the son of Hiroshi Miyagawa, who did the Soundtrack for the original series.
+Awesome Music: Just about the entire soundtrack, which was composed by Akira Miyagawa, the son of Hiroshi Miyagawa, who did the soundtrack for the original series.

 First explicit mention goes naturally to the opening.
 Having Isao Sasaki sing it is just icing on the cake of awesome.

 Also, "The Galactic Pilot".
 This is the song the crew of the Yukikaze sings as they go for their final battle, and its background music version plays as the fleet leave's for Plan M.

 Crazy Awesome: Some of what the Yamato pulled falls under this, like breaking through Deslar's trap of a star before them, an all-devouring thing and a warship before them and nowhere else to go by opening a path in the star's corona with the Wave Motion Gun and letting the star destroy the chasers, or breaking through Domel's ambush (actually only the first layer, as he had ships in reserve converge on the position just in case) by ramming Domel's flagship and moving her out of the course after blasting her at point blank.
 Domel's own face after the latter showed he too was thinking this.